FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/installation-instructions/QGIS General Tools.rst

 .. image:: ../img/Buttons/openproject.png

-1. Click the open icon on the QGIS toolbar.
+1. Click the Open button on the QGIS toolbar.
 Navigate to the project folder, select the \*.qgz file and click Open.

 .. image:: ../img/QGIS-General-Tools/qgisgeneraltools9.png